totemorg/totem/README.md

 # TOTEM

-TOTEM replaces a slew of god-awful NodeJS middleware (like Express) by providing the following selectable features:
+TOTEM  provides a service with the following selectable features:

 	+ routing methods for table, engine, and file objects
 	+ denial-of-service protection
 	+ web sockets for inter-client communications